wfcwing/github-repo-3.1-wfccliff/README.md

 # github-repo-3.1-wfccliff
-This is the repo for learning to use Github

 This file is to show what we have learned for all github commands and their usage for 5 April 2023 class

 1)git clone